Kristinbarr/Sudoku-Checker/README.md

 # Sudoku-Checker
-Repo to edit my first version of a sudoku puzzle checker.
+This sudoku checker will check an completed sudoku puzzle input.